 Create a lasting legacy

 Be a good host, not a hero.
 Focus on giving and not receiving.
 Ask yourself: What does our organization uniquely have that we can give to help solve pressing societal issues?
-Community and cause-related components of an anniversary program are important, as both a chance to give back, and as a reminder of what good the company does year in and year out for society at large.
+Community and cause-related components of an anniversary program are important, as both a chance to give back and as a reminder of what good the company does year in and year out for society at large.
 Make your anniversary-year community outreach special.
 Encourage the company’s charitable efforts to be even bigger in an anniversary year.
-These sorts of initiatives often have a lasting positive impact for a much wider audience than most of your anniversary programs.
+These sorts of initiatives often have a lasting positive impact on a much wider audience than most of your anniversary programs.

 Get a clear mandate from executive management